Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service frequency is 240 trips across all routes, equating to around 120 weekly trips per stop.
+Service frequency averages 240 trips daily across all routes, translating to approximately 120 weekly trips per individual stop.

 Frequently Asked Questions - Transport